Main illustration: Simone Noronha

 Then there are signups who are genuinely interested in using your product, but need to be nudged towards success.
 If you are unsure what success looks like for each customers, you can simply ask them.
 This can be tough but Intercom allows you to create the logic and automate the messages.
 Check out this guide on how to message customers during free trials for more details.

-Start increasing customer engagement
+Start increasing user engagement

 We’ve seen first hand the effect of these 4 simple steps towards engaging with your customers.
 Each of these messages takes no more than an hour and pays back many times over.
 And if you’d like to start sending some of these messages today, download the Messaging Starter Kit for Customer Engagement below.